-Candidates for the Ed.D. in Leadership for Learning from all concentrations complete a minimum of 75 hours of study in four areas.
+Candidates for the Ed.D. in Teacher Leadership for Learning from all concentrations complete a minimum of 75 hours of study in four areas.
 The areas are:

-· Credit Hours

-Common Core in Distributed Leadership 27
+- Common Core in Distributed Leadership (27)

-Concentration 27
+- Concentration (27)

-Guided Electives 12
+- Guided Electives (12)

-Dissertation 9
+- Dissertation (9)

-PROGRAM TOTAL (Ed.S.)
-75
+Program Total (Ed.D.)
+(75 Credit Hours)

-Note: The Educational Specialist (EdS) degree may be awarded upon completion of the first 18 hours of the common core, and 15 hours in the concentration.
+The Educational Specialist (Ed.S.) degree may be awarded upon completion of the first 18 hours of the common core, and 15 hours in a chosen concentration.